TomasVotruba/tomasvotruba.com/resources/posts/2019/2019-11-18-how-to-delegate-code-reviews-to-ci.md

 ---
 id: 226
-title: "How to Delegate Code&nbsp;Reviews&nbsp;to&nbsp;CI"
+title: "How to Delegate Code Reviews to CI"
 perex: |
     Are you doing code reviews?
 No?
 Yes?